ibm-cloud-docs/satellite/storage-ocs-remote.md

 ### Optional: Creating the {{site.data.keyword.cos_full_notm}} service instance
 {: #sat-storage-ocs-remote-cos}

 If you want to use {{site.data.keyword.cos_full_notm}} as your object service, [Create an {{site.data.keyword.cos_short}} service instance](#sat-storage-ocs-remote-cos) and HMAC credentials.
 The {{site.data.keyword.cos_short}} instance that you create is used as the NooBaa backing store in your ODF configuration.
 The backing store is the underlying storage for the data in your NooBaa buckets.
-If you do not specify an {{site.data.keyword.cos_full_notm}} service instance when you create your storage configuration, the default NooBaa backing store is configured.
+If you don't specify an {{site.data.keyword.cos_full_notm}} service instance when you create your storage configuration, the default NooBaa backing store is configured.
 You can create additional backing stores, including {{site.data.keyword.cos_full_notm}} backing stores after your storage configuration is assigned to your clusters and ODF is installed.
 {: shortdesc}

 Create an instance of {{site.data.keyword.cos_full_notm}} for the backing store of your ODF remote configuration.
 Then, create a set of HMAC credentials and a Kubernetes secret that uses your {{site.data.keyword.cos_full_notm}} HMAC credentials.